DanielRDrummond/CIS453L_CourseProject/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using npm or yarn: `npm install` or `yarn install`.
+4. Install react slick `npm install react-slick slick-carousel`.
-4. Start the development server: `npm start` or `yarn start`.
+5. Start the development server: `npm start` or `yarn start`.
-5. Open your browser and visit http://localhost:3000 to view the website.
+6. Open your browser and visit http://localhost:3000 to view the website.

 ## Feedback and Contributions